Quansight-Labs/accessible-pygments/CONTRIBUTING.md

 To add your new theme:

 1. Open the `[docs/index.html](docs/index.html)` file.
-2. Add a new link to your new theme in the `themes` section:
+2. Add your new theme name to the `themes` section:

 With this change, you will be able to open `docs/index.html` in your favorite browser and find your new theme in our demo!